atulbhartiproff/testAPI/readme.md

 ## Notes

-* Ensure at least some overlapping interactions between users to see collaborative recommendations.
+* Ensure some overlapping interactions between users to see collaborative recommendations.
 * Ratings and action types are used to weigh recommendations.
+* Hybrid recommendations apply configurable weights and remove duplicates.
-* Content-based filtering currently recommends based on the genre of the last played game.
+* Content-based filtering currently uses genre of the last played game; future enhancements may include text similarity on descriptions.

 ## Future Improvements

-* Hybrid recommendation system combining content and collaborative filtering.
-* Text similarity on game descriptions using embeddings.
+* Implement TF-IDF or embedding-based content similarity for smarter recommendations.
+* Adjust weights dynamically based on user behavior.
+* Frontend integration with real-time recommendation updates.
 * Caching and performance optimizations for large datasets.
-* Frontend integration with user-friendly recommendation UI.